 Occasionally, we’ll get a request for the “best” metal roof color.
 Is there such a thing?
 Depending on what you’re going for, yes, there is.
 But it invariably varies from project to project!

 One of the features of metal roofs that sets it apart from every other roofing material is that it’s available in almost limitless colors and profiles.

-Texture is another controllable option when it comes to metal roofing, and it’s also evident in this two-tone shake.
-Customers also have their choice of everything from bare metal roofs – just the natural metal – in materials like copper, zinc, steel, aluminum and other metals, all of which offer a distinctive aesthetic of their own.
+The texture is another controllable option when it comes to metal roofing, and it’s also evident in this two-tone shake.
+Customers also have their choice of everything from bare metal roofs – just the natural metal – to materials like copper, zinc, steel, aluminum, and other metals, all of which offer a distinctive aesthetic of their own.

 So to answer the question posed in the title of this post, yes, there is a “best” metal roof color.
 But you’ll have to be the judge of that!

 Find out more about metal roofing with our E-catalog, and check out our Resources page for comparison sheets.